Without bees in our world, we, the human race, will be nearly extinct within 4 years

 The menu of a deer depends on the season and where he or she lives.
 Each year they can eat up to 2000 lb (910 kg) of vegetable matter.
 They eat things like shoots, leaves, plants, grasses, legumes, acorns, fruit, and corn.
 Corn? that is a crop which is heavily sprayed and there we have the problem.

 Nature Scientific Reports published a study which included 2 years of information.
 Deer suffered debilitating conditions and fawn (babies) suffered increased mortality rates.
-These deer were fed corn and soy, 2 crops that are normally sprayed for insect control.
+They fed these deer corn and soy, 2 crops that are normally sprayed for insect control.

 Look at this list of how health can be affected by pesticides

 We have to come to our senses and demand our leaders to protect us and nature.
-We need the bees and everything else which makes our world so beautiful, to be able to live a healthy and happy life.
+We need the bees and everything else which makes our world so beautiful, to live a healthy and happy life.

 I have made a special page for you.
 My Recommendations page holds some interesting things.
 Do have a look.